HaoqianNB/Dpqpqp-Model/README.md

-# My Friend's Paint 3D Model
+# My Friend(Dpqpqp)'s Paint 3D Model

-This is a 3D model originally created by my friend using **Microsoft Paint 3D**.
+This is a 3D model originally created by my friend (Dpqpqp) using **Microsoft Paint 3D**.
 I made a quick recreation of it and open-sourced it for fun.

 ---